-Doce or/s of Study course: nt Mg.Psych.
-Jekaterina Bierne Credi Credit points: Credit score in the ECTS system: 6 9 Test f form: Exam ination Study y course prerequisites: None se objectives are: To pr ovide the students the necessary knowledge, skills and d competence in management.
-Cours se outcomes (knowledge, skills, competencies): the d 3.
-Kn 4.
-Ca ecision-making criteria ows how to apply management science terminology to n find information on topical research in the field of m ows how to obtain data on the management process a 6.
-Capable of identifying problems independently nanagement and qualitative characteristics 2.
-7. Can develop solutions of identified problems be capable of arguing about the current events of the conpany's performance mpany's management, understanding its connection with the The c ontent of the study course required to attain the res ults of the study (thematic plan of the course): 1.
-The nature and role of management in the function of the organisation, its main principles and processes.
-The • nature of the organisation, its functional and develo 2.
-The concept of efficiency of management, the nature management audit. e of internal and external environmental analysis.
-Organisation 3.
+Auth or/s of Study course: Docent Mg.Psych.
+Jekaterina Bierne Credi t points: Credit score in the ECTS system: 6 9 Test form: Exam ination Study course prerequisites: None Cours se objectives are: To pr ovide the students the necessary knowledge, skills and competence in management.
+Cours se outcomes (knowledge, skills, competencies): 2.
+Known the display the display to the display the di ecision-making criteria ows how to apply management science terminology to n find information on topical research in the field of mo ows how to obtain data on the management process a ions, the feasibility of determining suitability and performance, academic and professional needs anagement and their quantitative and qualitative characteristics 2.
+8. Is o 6.
+Capable of identifying problems independently in the area of business management 7.
+Can develop solutions of identified problems both independently and in a team 8.
+Is capable of arguing about the current events of the company's management, understanding its connection with the company's performance The c ontent of the study course required to attain the resu ılts of the study (thematic plan of the course): 1.
+The nature and role of management in the function of nature of the organisation, its functional and develop of the organisation, its main principles and processes.
+The omental relationships.
+2. 3.
 Management idea evolution and key authorities.
-Cur rrent trends in today's business environment.
+Cur rent trends in today's business environment.
 4. The planning process in the company.
-Organisation a environment and its hierarchical levels. and business strategy.
-Planning philosophy in a changing 5.
-The organising process in the company.
-Conceptual organisation and coordination of organisational resources.
-6. e size and life cycle of the organisation in its construction. es and methods.
+Organisation a environment and its hierarchical levels. nd business strategy.
+Planning philosophy in a changing 5. rganisation and coordination of organisational resources. size and life cycle of the organisation in its construction.
+6. Motivation in the company, its importance, principles essence of the motivation system and its analysis col s and methods.
 The essence and concepts of motivation.
-The υ. essence of the motivation system and its analysis co · · · · · · · · · · · · · · · · · · · 7.
-The role of control and assessment processes in mar nagement, their nature, their organizational forms and 0 methods.
-The target management approach. and models Outside business and the state of 8.
-The company's external environment, its elements a opportunities and company adaptation mechanisms and models.
-Outside business, external environmental research opment phases and strategic decision parameters.
-The process 9. of developing the strategy.
-Transforming strategy in to the energy is not also still as 9.
-The types of company's strategies, their advantages and risks, suitability detection options.
-Economic prerequisites The types of company's strategies, their advantages and risks, suitability detection options.
-Economic prerequisites essing business feasibility and perspectives.
-Analysis of market
+The mpany X 7.
+The role of control and assessment processes in man methods.
+The target management approach. agement, their nature, their organizational forms and 8. nd models.
+Outside business, external environmental research 9. pment phases and strategic decision parameters.
+The process of the operational objectives.
+10. The types of company's strategies, their advantages a and risks, suitability detection options.
+Economic prerequisites sing business feasibility and perspectives.
+Analysis of market trends, supply and demand, price and cost analysis, risk assessment, success forecast.